-To accurately track your hotel's water use, it is essential to meter all your sources of water supply from the water utilty and other sources such as private tankers, your own wells, and harvested rainwater.
+To accurately track your office building's water use, it is essential to meter all your sources of water supply from the water utilty and other sources such as private tankers, your own wells, and harvested rainwater.

-- Coordinate with the water utilty to ensure the utility's water meter is working properly. - Install water meters to accurately measure each of your other sources of supply, if you have any.
-For water tankers, keep record of all supplied amounts. - Test all meters on a regular basis to ensure their accuracy. - Keep track of and file electronically all your water supply records on a monthly basisis. - Graph and analyze the data on a monthly basis to: - " Identify any abnormal increases due to leaks and any errors related to data reading and recording. - " Track water saving and evaluate your efficiency interventions.
+- Coordinate with the water utility to ensure the utility's water meter is working properly. - Install water meters to accurately measure each of your other sources of supply, if you have any.
+For water tankers, keep record of all supplied amounts.

+- Test all meters on a regular basis to ensure their accuracy. - Keep track of and file electronically all your water supply records on a monthly basisis. - Graph and analyze the data on a monthly basis to: " Identify any abnormal increases due to leaks and - any errors related to data reading and recording. " Track water saving and evaluate your efficiency interventions.

-Sub-metering Water Use
+Sub-metering Water-use

-Track the volume of water used by sub-metering the major water-using equipment and processes within the hotel.
-This includes any equipment or function (water treatment, kitchens, laundry, swimming pool, landscape, etc.) that uses a major portion of the facility's water and those that use more than ten cubic meters per day.
+Track the volume of water used by sub-metering the major water-using equipment and processes within the office building.
+This includes any equipment or function that uses a major portion of the facility's water and those that use more than ten cubic meters per day.